 I’m trusting and happy

 All EYFS teaching within the SPT is largely informed by the Early Years Foundation Stage (EYFS) Framework.
 Our EYFS offer allows children to learn through play and exploration.
-We incorporate specialist provisions with a dedicated and fully trained team to meet each individual’s needs.
-Working in Partnership with parents and other professionals is key to ensuring that each child’s individual needs are met appropriately and that planning for future learning is based on the best interests of the child.
+We incorporate specialist provision with a dedicated and fully trained team to meet each individual’s needs.
+Working in partnership with parents and other professionals is key to ensuring that each child’s individual needs are met appropriately and that planning for future learning is based on the interests of the child.